A Military Canned Food

 - Creamy marinade.
 The smooth texture is great for soaking up chicken and fish fillet.
 The subtle flavour does not overpower the other seasonings.

 - Relieves acid reflux.
-Too much fatty foods can cause heartburn and oesophagal reflux due to the over-production of gastric acid.
-Skimmed milk coats the lining of the oesophagus and the stomach to prevent the acid from tearing the thin membranes.
+Too much fatty foods cause heartburn and oesophagal reflux due to the over-production of gastric acid.
+Skimmed milk coats the lining of the oesophagus and the stomach.
+This coating prevents the acid from tearing the thin membranes.
 If you have a stomach ulcer, is lactose intolerant or has a milk allergy, it would be best to consult your physician before adding milk to your diet.

 - Binds ceramic and porcelain.
 The protein in milk hardens to seal broken pieces of ceramic and porcelain.
 Clean the surface to bind and apply evaporated milk using cotton buds.
 Tape the pieces together to keep from falling apart.
 Dry overnight.

-There are many more unorthodox uses of evaporated milk that remains to be discovered.
+There are many more unorthodox uses of evaporated milk that remains undiscovered.
 In time, consumers will find out that not only this milk is delicious and nutritious, it is also affordable!